 NOTE: Section thickness is chosen to maximize the amount of tissue collected while allowing efficient cutting of the tissue, and may vary depending on tissue of interest.
 The protocol can be paused here.
 Keep slides free from RNase contamination.
 Avoid temperature changes.
 Although the RINs of RNA from slides stored for up to 6 months may still indicate high quality of the RNA, we recommend using slides as soon as possible.

-Sample preparation for LCM
+Sample preparation for laser capture microdissection

 Prepare solutions for staining and dehydration.